jonas-schievink/rubble/demos/nrf52-demo/README.md

 toggles an on-board LED (pin 17 by default).

 The demo allows establishing a connection and provides a GATT server.
-A *lot* of things are logged over the UART, so it's recommended to hook that up.
+A *lot* of things are logged over RTT, which helps debugging.